jackmaden/philosophybreak/src/pages/articles/kierkegaard-life-can-only-be-understood-backwards-but-must-be-lived-forwards/index.md

 ## Do we just have to put up with this lack of knowledge, and the anxiety it causes?

-<span class="big-letter">T</span>hat we can only understand things in retrospect should tell us something important about how we might better approach life.
+<span class="big-letter">T</span>hat we can only understand things in retrospect perhaps tells us something important about how to better approach life.

 If we insist on continuously trying to plan and execute the _best life possible_, all we can do is try to keep our worries, uncertainties, and expectations at bay as we fall forwards towards an open, unknowable future.